Oops! All-Star scoreboard has rough night in Cleveland

 The American League won 4-3 and neither team was charged with an error.

-“I don’t think there was a lot of mistakes on either side,” NL manager Dave Roberts of the Dodgers said.
+“I don’t think there was a lot of mistakes on either side,” said NL manager Dave Roberts of the Dodgers.

 Not on the field, anyway.